Skip to content

 KindFires when

-run.startedA run transitions to running (opt-in only — not on by default).
+run.startedA run starts.
+Opt-in only — not on by default.

 run.succeededA run ends with success.